lee2sman/nosebook/log.md

 ## 2025-13-08

 Lots of ups and downs with compost.party.
 First I had issues when I woke up late one day, replugged the server on the roof and it didn't accrue enough power to run through the following night.
 It came up the next day but then died the following night out of the blue after a full charge.
 I was trying all sorts of hacker-y things on a flickering broken screen, ssh'ing in and such, communicating with Arnold who was on a bikepacking trip and debugging with me!
 Finally after hours and days he suggested he needed to pay the cell phone bill, and that there was finally a static IP issue on the raspberry pi at his house while he is away.
-And so that's where it says, with Compost down currently.
-I also started some logs on there, so have been busy but I should be doing L5 and some other work.
+And so that's where it's at currently, with Compost presently down.
+I also started some additional logs on there, so have been busy getting that going though can't be seen til the site comes back up and I should be doing L5 and some other work.

 Started German classes this week.
 Es geht's gut.
 Zuper.